 - Medically complex conditions, such as heart disease and diabetes

 - Chronic obstructive pulmonary disease (COPD) and emphysema

 - Transplant surgery

-- Weakness and balance problems that interfere with daily activities and normal function
+- Weakness and balance problems that have worsened after an acute medical illness and interfere with daily activities and normal function

 Our Rehabilitation Approach

 Our team will craft a care plan around your needs, abilities and goals.
 You will work with rehabilitation specialists to progress in your recovery.
 Throughout your rehabilitation, you can expect:

 - Thorough assessment of strength, balance, exercise tolerance and function